 Trish heads the DeBerry Group after 15 years as partner of Guerra, Deberry and Coody, a marketing and communications firm.
 Trish leads aggressive campaigns that bring people together and create measurable change.
 Her experience in politics, land development, retail, television, communications and public relations helps her identify the needs of the client and the community, and blend them in a way that works best for everyone.
 Trish’s hands-on approach crafted a number of public affairs wins: a public relations movement to fluoridate San Antonio’s water supply; a campaign for a much-needed sales tax for the city’s transportation system; a quality-of-life initiative to build youth athletic fields and a performing arts center, extend the River Walk and upgrade the AT&T Center; and a two-part bond vote that approved $675 million in education improvements.
 Trish has led a 10-year relationship with H-E-B, providing crisis management, community relations and public involvement guidance.
 She has overseen public relations for environmentally friendly development projects by Forestar Real Estate Group.
 She serves on numerous boards that support education, transportation and quality-of-life initiatives for San Antonio.
 Trish served as the Honorary C.E.O.
 (Cookie Entrepreneur Officer) for the 2011 Girl Scout Cookie Program and as the honorary chair for the inaugural GSSWT Green Urban Adventure in March 2011.
 Trish served one term as GSSWT member-at-large from 2010-2012.
 She has two children, Maddie and Scott.

-Deena is the Executive Director of Assurance Services for Ernst & Young, LLP.
-She has more than 25 years experience as a Certified Public Accountant and working mom.
-Her clients include several San Antonio colleges and universities, not-for-profit entities and private companies.
+Deena is the executive director of Assurance Services for Ernst & Young, LLP (EY).
+She has over 30 years' experience as a Certified Public Accountant and working mom.
+Her clients include several San Antonio colleges and universities, nonprofit entities and private companies.
 She also serves clients throughout the country with compliance audits required of telecommunications companies, regulated utilities, employee benefit plans and corporate sustainability initiatives.
-Since 2003, Deena has led Ernst & Young’s Women’s Initiatives Program focusing on helping young women within the San Antonio office balance their career, family, civic and charitable priorities.
+Since 2003, Deena has been a San Antonio office leader in EY's Professional Women's Network focusing on helping young women within the San Antonio office balance their career, family, civic and charitable priorities.
 Deena is married, has three grown daughters and two grandsons.
-For many years, she has actively volunteered with her daughters’ activities, as booster club treasurer, Girl Scout leader, co-leader and cookie mom.
-She is also currently serving as a board member of her neighborhood's property owners association and served one term as member-at-large (2010-2012) for GSSWT.
+For many years, she has actively volunteered with her daughters' activities, as booster club treasurer, Girl Scout leader, co-leader and cookie mom.
+She is also currently serving as treasurer of her neighborhood's property owners association and finance officer for the Central Texas Wing of the Commemorative Air Force.
+She has served two terms as a member at large for GSSWT (2010-2012), and (2012-2014) and was elected for a third term (2014-2016).
+She is also the Chair of the board development committee.
+In addition, Deena is a member of the council's finance and audit committees.

 Cece comes from a long family history of Girl Scouting and is continuing this tradition.
 She was active in Girl Scouts growing up from a Girl Scout Brownie to a Girl Scout Senior and has fond memories she loves to share.
 Cece owns Cheever Books and is active in the Junior League of San Antonio in addition to being a member of the Daughters of the Republic of Texas.
 She has served on the Development Board of the Harry Jersig Speech and Hearing clinic.
 Cece has previously served on GSSWT’s board of directors and completed three member-at-large terms and served on the Personnel Committee.